 - Covenant of general warranty (seller warrants that the seller will protect buyer from any harm caused by title defects)

-In Florida, a warranty deed is the most common type of deed used between a buyer and seller of real estate.
-A warranty deed places substantial risk on the seller of property.
-Therefore, a seller is not generally willing to execute a warranty deed unless compensated monetarily by the buyer.
+A warranty deed is the most common type of deed used between a buyer and seller of Florida real estate.
+A warranty deed places substantial risk on the property seller.
+Therefore, a seller is not generally willing to execute a warranty deed unless compensated monetarily by the buyer through a purchase and sale transaction.

 Title Insurance with Warranty Deeds

-In almost all buyer-seller transactions involving warranty deeds in Florida, both the buyer and the seller will purchase title insurance.
+In almost all buyer-seller transactions involving warranty deeds in Florida both the buyer and the seller will purchase title insurance.
 The title insurance will conduct a title search and ensure that the seller has good and valid title to the property.
-Then, if the buyer discovers that there is actually an issue with the legal title, the buyer can look to the title insurance provider to reimburse them for the financial loss.
+Then, if the buyer discovers that there is a title issue, the buyer makes an insurance claim with the title insurance provider to reimburse them for the financial loss.

-In this way, the title insurance is in a sense making the warranties provided by the warranty deed less important.
-The buyer is most likely going to make a claim against the insurer, not the seller, for most title defects.
+The title insurance in a sense substitutes for the warranties provided by the warranty deed.
+The buyer who discovers a title property likely will make a claim against the insurer rather than asserting a claim against the seller for breach of title warranties.

 Warranty Deed Rules and Requirements